Habit Doom vs Streaks: Honest Head-to-Head (2026)

 When to pick Streaks

-Streaks is the right choice when these conditions hold.
+Streaks is the right choice in a few clear situations.

-The user has existing self-direction.
-Streaks does not enforce anything.
-The user has to do the habits regardless of the chain.
-For users who already do most habits most days, Streaks is a beautiful record of behavior that would happen with or without the app.
+You already have self-direction.
+Streaks does not enforce anything, so you have to do the habits with or without the chain.
+If you already do most of them most days, Streaks is a beautiful record of behavior that would happen anyway.

-The user wants 12 or fewer concurrent habits.
-The cap is deliberate.
-It forces selection.
-Users who specifically value the constraint find Streaks better than apps with unlimited habit slots.
+You want 12 or fewer concurrent habits.
+The cap is deliberate, and it forces you to choose.
+If you genuinely value that constraint, Streaks beats apps with unlimited habit slots.

-The user owns an Apple Watch and values the complication.
-Streaks' Apple Watch integration is among the best in the App Store.
-For wrist-driven users, this matters.
+You own an Apple Watch and live in the complication.
+Streaks' Apple Watch integration is among the best in the App Store, and if you drive your day from your wrist, that matters.

 When to pick Habit Doom

-Habit Doom is the right choice when these conditions hold.
+Habit Doom is the right choice in a different set of situations.

-The user's habit failure mode is phone distraction.
+Your habits keep losing to your phone.
 This is the key qualifier.
-Habit Doom is designed for users whose reading habit competes with Instagram, whose workout habit competes with TikTok, whose journaling habit competes with X. The lock removes the competition.
-The habit gets done because the phone is boring until it does.
+Habit Doom is built for the case where your reading habit competes with Instagram, your workout with TikTok, your journaling with X. The lock removes the competition, and the habit gets done because the phone is boring until it does.

-The user wants to try before paying.
-Habit Doom's free tier covers full habit tracking and full app blocking.
-Users can run the app for weeks before deciding whether premium features are worth $2.99 a month or $49.99 lifetime.
-Streaks does not offer this.
-The $4.99 is the entry price with no trial.
+You want to try before paying.
+The free tier covers full habit tracking and full app blocking, so you can run it for weeks before deciding whether premium is worth $2.99 a month or $79.99 lifetime.
+Streaks does not offer that.
+Its $4.99 is the entry price with no trial.

-The user wants more than 12 habits.
-Habit Doom has no cap.
-Users tracking finance, fitness, journaling, learning, social, and self-care habits in parallel can do so without consolidating.
+You run more than 12 habits.
+Habit Doom has no cap, so you can track finance, fitness, journaling, learning, social, and self-care in parallel without consolidating.

-The user broke a Streaks streak and abandoned it.
+You broke a Streaks streak and walked away.
 This pattern is common.
-The reset-to-zero mechanic that drove engagement on Streaks becomes the abandonment trigger.
-Habit Doom's daily reset prevents this.
-The same user who quit Streaks at day 51 can rebuild on Habit Doom without the compound penalty.
+The reset-to-zero mechanic that drove engagement becomes the abandonment trigger, and Habit Doom's daily reset avoids it.
+Someone who quit Streaks at day 51 can rebuild here without the compound penalty.

-The user wants enforcement that does not depend on willpower.
-The single largest structural difference.
-Streaks asks the user to choose discipline at the moment of weakness.
-Habit Doom moves the choice point earlier: the user defines the rules once, and the iOS lock enforces them automatically thereafter.
+You want enforcement that does not lean on willpower.
+This is the single largest structural difference.
+Streaks asks you to choose discipline at the exact moment you are weakest.
+Habit Doom moves that choice earlier: you set the rules once, and the iOS lock enforces them for you from then on.

 The honest cases where Streaks wins